 &lt;sup>8 In stage 1 of this registered report, we planned to first average the individual treatment effects across draws, then compute correlations with age and the Big Five personality traits weighted by the inverse of the standard error of the individual treatment effect estimates.
 This planned approach, here referred to as "average across draws, then correlate", overestimates the shared variance of individual treatment effects and interindividual differences.
 Therefore, we instead decided to correlate, then average across draws (sometimes called "plausible values").
-We report the originally planned approach in Table S6 in the supplement.
+We report the originally planned approach in Table S76 in the supplement.
+See Table S1 in the supplement for all deviations from the in-principle accepted registered report stage 1 and the reasons for the deviations.